grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 ### Share view

-The Share view option allows users to link multiple map panels' movement and zoom actions within the same dashboard.
-The map panels that have this option activated will act in tandem when one of them is moved or zoomed, leaving the deactivated ones independent. _Note: this may require a dashboard reload._
+The **Share view** option allows you to link the movement and zoom actions of multiple map visualizations within the same dashboard.
+The map visualizations that have this option enabled act in tandem when one of them is moved or zoomed, leaving the other ones independent.

+{{< admonition type="note" >}}
+You might need to reload the dashboard for this feature to work.
+{{< /admonition >}}

 ## Map layers